opengisci/dsad/_posts/2025-01-14-text-analysis.md

 -	How does sentiment analysis work and what do the outputs of sentiment analysis mean?
 -   What is the story/interpretation of the tables and figures in the paper?

+## What have you learned?

+What did you learn from the first assignment?

 ## Time and Text Analysis

 Wrapping up lecture...